Showing posts with label History. Show all posts

 The preface of this book was written by Lila's first husband Jean Vautrin (Herman), who wrote about his admiration for Atila's paintings.

-I think that Jean and Atila had separated because she was in love in Atila.
+I think that Jean and Lila had separated because she was in love in Atila.
 She married Atila, soon after her divorce while Jean had his second marriage a few years later.
 However, the three of them, Jean, Lila and Atila, probably continued to be good friends.

 Lila Biro Interview in 2017